wojtekweg/kursybankucentralnegopl/README.md

 - You can run `npm run coverage` to see what percentage of code is covered with unit tests.

 - GitHub Actions CI is enabled - with each push for this repository, whole set of tests will be run.
+Also, nightly run of end-to-end tests is set up.

 # Sites that we have used to learn TDD